dividedbyzeroco/warp-server/rest.md

 ### Creating Objects

-To create an Object for a specific model, execute a POST request to:
+To create an Object for a specific class, execute a POST request to:

 `/classes/{CLASS_NAME}`